What is SEO?

 - Hacking a site

 Alright!
 This was a quick introduction to Search Engine Optimization (SEO).
-I’ll discuss each and every topic in detail in my blog posts.
-For now, if you have any query in mind or if anything is unclear to you, do let me know in comments.
-I’ll be happy to answer your queries. 🙂
+If you have any query in mind or if anything is unclear to you, do let me know in comments.
+I will be happy to answer your queries. 🙂